Ewing Sarcoma in Children

 - MRI.
 This test uses large magnets, radio waves, and a computer to make detailed images of the inside of the body.

 - Bone scan.
-A small amount of dye is injected into a vein.
+A small amount of radioactive dye is injected into a vein.
 The whole body is scanned.
-The dye shows up in areas where there may be cancer.
+The dye shows up in areas of bone where there may be cancer.

 - Positron emission tomography (PET) scan.
 For this test, a radioactive sugar is injected into the bloodstream.
 Cancer cells use more sugar than normal cells, so the sugar will collect in cancer cells.
 A special camera is used to see where the radioactive sugar is in the body.
 A PET scan can sometimes spot cancer cells in different areas of the body, even when they can’t be seen by other tests.
 This test is often used in combination with a CT scan.
 This is called a PET/CT scan.